Facts about Business Academy Aarhus

 In European countries, this is an English-language term for institutions of higher education.
 The degree programmes we offer focus on applied degrees.

-In addition to this we also offer further education and part-time programmes at Bachelor’s level for people who need to strengthen their qualifications on the job.
+In addition to this we also offer further education and part-time programmes up to Bachelor’s level for people who need to strengthen their qualifications on the job.

 AP and Bachelor top-up programmes